Learning Pickleball 学打匹克球

 In double games, usually serve long balls to the middle between opponents to force them to return the ball not well and not be able to follow the ball to go to the net in time.

-The power of serving comes from legs.
-By kicking the ground and turning the waist, the power is transferred from the legs to the torso, and then the torso drives the arms to swing, transferring the power to the paddle through the fingers, and finally the paddle releases your body power to the ball through the holding hand by whipping.
+The power of a serve comes from the legs.
+By pushing off the ground and rotating the waist, the force is transferred from the legs to the torso, which then drives the arm to swing.
+This power is further transmitted through the fingers to the paddle, ultimately whipping the ball with the full force of the body.

 When preparing to return the ball, keep enough space for hitting the ball.
 It is advisable to stay at a step back from the bottom line.
 The body and the racquet should face the direction of the coming ball.